• Skip to primary navigation

 On the bright side – it certainly won’t last long so the temptation is short lived.
 What can I say, I’m a glass half full kind a gal.

-loaf of Whole Wheat Lemon Poppy Seed Bread with lemons on blue background
+loaf of Lemon Poppy Seed Bread from overhead with lemons on blue background

 I think what makes my mom’s muffins so dense and cake-like while still being light and moist is yogurt.
 Yogurt is the key ingredient in this lemon poppy seed bread so there are no substitutes there.
 (Also, sorry for using the word ‘moist.’
 I know it makes many of you shudder.)

-Whole wheat lemon poppy seed bread with glaze
+lemon poppy seed bread on a blue plate with glaze next to lemons

 Well, after attempting this recipe a few times with just a little bit of yogurt, I was about to give up.
 My mom is a baking master and everything she makes is truly perfect.
 She’s kind of a pro at rich, melt in your mouth baked goodies that are so delicious, you you can’t eat just one.
 Try your hardest, its impossible.
 Trust me on this, I’ve had practice.